 The following regulations apply to the payment of academic fees.
-For further information on regulations regarding withdrawal of
+For further information on regulations regarding withdrawal of registration, please refer to "Class Changes, Refunds and Withdrawals," section I, "Refunds, Class Changes and Withdrawals," below:

 - All students must pay the applicable deposits in accordance with Section A, "Deposits," above. - Those holding external scholarships or funding must provide Student Accounts with documentation of the scholarship or award from the granting organization on or before the tuition due date. - Those paying the balance of their account by Student Loan must negotiate the loan by the last day to pay fees for the Fall or Winter term.
-Interest will be charged after these dates and a late registration fee will apply. - Those whose fees are paid by a University of King's College staff tuition fee waiver must present the approved waiver form and pay applicable incidental fees by the tuition due date.
+Interest will be charged after these dates and a late registration fee will apply. - Those whose fees are paid by a University of King's College faculty/staff tuition fee waiver must present the approved waiver form and pay applicable incidental fees by the tuition due date.
 Any unused portion of an applicable registration deposit will be refunded. - University of King's College Scholarships are distributed through King's Student Accounts in the Bursar's Office.
 Scholarships are applied against fees owing to the University.
 Any remaining balance of the scholarship will be paid to the scholarship winner by cheque after all fees have been paid for the academic year. - Part time and visiting students will not be charged full time incidental fees.
 They will be charged the student union fee, the college fee and the athletic fee.
 Please refer to the fee schedule online at www.ukings.ca/kings\4148.html.
 Part time and visiting students are no longer changed the adminstrative fee, society fees or the health service fee. - Those who are Canadian citizens or permanent residents, 65 years of age or over and enrolled in an undergraduate degree programme in Arts, Social Sciences or Science, will have their tuition fees waived but must pay applicable incidental fees. - When a Canada Student Loan, Provincial Loan, or co-payable bursary is presented at King's Student Accounts, any unpaid academic fees, residence fees and/or Temporary Loans will be deducted. - Any payments received will first be applied to overdue accounts.